Camera Connection and Usage

 Tip

-- There are many types of camera IDs depending on the system; we only need to determine the ID that will not change.
+- There are many types of camera IDs depending on the system; we only need to confirm the ID that will not change.

 -

-In Fluidd, find the configuration file and open
+Find the configuration file in Fluidd, then open

 crowsnest.confLoading... -